PHPEnkoder

 Installation

-To install, extract the archive in your wordpress directory (the one containing the directory wp-content).
+To install manually, download PHPEnkoder and extract the archive in your wordpress/wp-content/plugins directory.
 PHPEnkoder can then be configured in the PHPEnkoder subpage of the Options configuration menu; by default, it will mask plaintext e-mails in addition to explicit mailto: links.
 (Note that attributes of the mailto: links, such as title and class, work fine — the entire anchor element is encoded.)
 In RSS, it will replace e-mails with customizable text (by default, email hidden; JavaScript is required).
-There is a bug in excerpt behavior, please see below.

 To request support, bug fixes, and features, please send e-mail to email hidden; JavaScript is required.